SopraIt/skus_classifier/README.md

                         RGBA), a specific RGB string (i.e. FF00FF) or a path to an existing file to be used as background, default to false
-  --brand {mm,gg}       specify how to fetch labels from filenames, default to
+  --brand {plain,mm,gg,vg}
-                        MaxMara
+                        specify how to fetch labels from images, default to file basename
   -z, --zip             if specified, creates a ZIP files containing the whole
                         dataset by using the labels to organize the images -l {debug,info,warning,error,critical}, --loglevel {debug,info,warning,error,critical}